mcggEz/Senyas_Frontend/README.md

 # Sigla App: AI-Powered Barangay Information System

 ## Overview
-Sigla App is an innovative AI-powered barangay information system developed during the 2025 Google Developer Groups on Campus UP Manila Hackathon.
-It aims to bridge the digital divide in local governance by providing an accessible platform for residents to access barangay services and information.
+The Sigla App is a proof-of-concept web app developed for the GENAIUS HACKATHON 2025 ("AI for the Underserved: Tech AI in Justice").
+It aims to bridge the gap in local governance by providing an accessible online platform for residents to access barangay services and information.

 ## Technical Architecture